TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 HGNC Concept (blue), Code (purple) and Term (green) from HGNC on the left and its corresponding Mouse gene Concept and code on the right

-How about phenotypes?
+How about mapping mouse to human phenotypes?
 Given an HPO code, return the corresponding MP code if known

 ```graphql
 WITH 'HP:0001631' AS HPO_CODE